lucassena/laravel-migration/README.md

 - Provides a wizard interface for reviewing and saving generated migrations.
 - Topological sorting of tables to handle foreign key dependencies.

+## Installation

+1. Clone this repository.
+2. Open MySQL Workbench.
+3. Navigate to "Scripting" > "Install Plugin/Module...".
+4. Select the `laravel-migrations.py` file.
+5. Follow the prompts to complete the installation.

+Now you're ready to start exporting your MySQL Workbench models to Laravel migrations! 🚀

 ## Usage

 1. Open MySQL Workbench and create a database model.